Official Name, Symbol, and Significance:

 Meetings and Events:

 KoSH holds a monthly meeting on the second Sunday of each month.
 Each starts with a members-only period for the discussion of internal business.
 An open portion follows, during which all other discussion materials shall be covered.
-Interested non-members may attend the open portion without advance notice.
+Interested non-members may initially attend the open portion without advance notice.
+Continued attendance of the open portion by non-members is at the discretion of members.
 If the members determine that a non-member or probationary member should attend the members-only portion of the meeting, they may vote to invite said individual.
 Spouses and significant others of members are allowed to attend the members-only period of the meeting.
 If a regularly attending spouse or significant other seeks membership, members should vote on the continued invitation of the now probationary member.

 Members may not miss more than two consecutive meetings and must attend at least six of the monthly meetings in a calendar year, barring circumstances that justify the continued absence.
 Members not attending monthly meetings with this frequency will not be eligible to vote on any matter until they resume attendance.